rarible/protocol/contributing.md

 6. Create a pull request

    Go to the forked project and click a Compare & pull request.
 And after that, click Create pull request button.
-Your changes will be submit for review.
+Your changes will be submitted for review.

 7. Keep an eye on the pull request